lnxpy/lnxpy/README.md

 <a href="mailto:lnxpylnxpy@gmail.com"><img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/></a> <a href="https://www.linkedin.com/in/ali-reza-yahyapour-18b896164/"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

 Hope you are doing as well as me.
 I always look forward to having contributions to the open-source world and that's what makes me feel so good.
 I'll bet, you don't want to miss it. **Your open-source projects can change the world**.
-Big fan of AI; specifically machine learning.
+Big fan of AI; specifically Machine Learning.
 Still following the Amazon DeepRacer competitions enthusiastically BTW. :sweat_smile:

 ### Programming Languages & Technologies